vg100/vg100/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-✍️ &nbsp;In my free time, I pursue Blog Writing as hobbies/side hustles.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at vijaygupta701@gmail.com I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1CXhilmPzJ7fUTfRHaMMNKPm82IAVBLg6/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!